Great British Menu: Great British Waste Menu (2010)

 A one-off, 90 minute documentary-style programme was broadcast in December 2010, Great British Waste Menu was made to highlight and discourage food wastage in Britain.
 In addition to showing several examples of such wastage, the programme challenged four chefs (GBM regulars Richard Corrigan and Angela Hartnett, plus Matt Tebbutt and Simon Rimmer) to create a three-course menu plus canapes from food destined to be discarded by producers, supermarkets, restaurants and regular households.
 Regular series judges Matthew Fort, Oliver Peyton and Prue Leith and the series's special guest, food critic Jay Rayner, judged the results.

+Matt and Simon competed for the starter course; Richard and Angela, for the main course.
+Simon and Angela, who lost their respective rounds, competed for the dessert course.
+Simon, who lost the dessert round, served his own canapé course.
 The final menu, served as a banquet for sixty people, comprised: